-Opening a U.S. credit card can help you avoid that fee and build your U.S. credit history in the process.
-Whether you’re planning to move for good, go back and forth or only have plans to stay temporarily, your U.S. credit history can make it easier to rent an apartment, get a job, start a business or take out a loan in the States.
-In this article, we explain how you can get started.
+This last bit—building a U.S. credit history—is critical if you plan on spending considerable time in the U.S. Whether you’re planning to move for good, go back and forth, or only have plans to stay temporarily, your U.S. credit history will make it easier to rent an apartment, start a business, and eventually get a mortgage in the U.S.

 Open a U.S. bank account

-You won’t need to worry about currency conversion fees (or do the mental math on exchange rates!) as you compare your income and expenses.
-And if you’re working or receive a stipend at school in U.S. dollars, you’ll likely want a secure place to store and save your money.
+You won’t need to worry about currency conversion fees (or do the mental math on exchange rates!) as you track your income and expenses.
+And if you’re working or receive a stipend at school in U.S. dollars, you’ll want a secure place to store and save your money.

 Establish your U.S. address

-The address can be your home address, or school if you’re studying in the U.S. and live in school-provided housing.
+The address can be your home address or the address of school-provided housing if you are an international student.
 Even if you’re temporarily staying with a family member or friend, you may be able to use that address if it’s where you’re receiving mail at the time.

 If you haven’t found a permanent home yet, you may be able to sign up for a post office box (P.O.
 Box) and receive all your mail at a local post office.
 However, due to customer identity verification laws, you can’t use the P.O.
 Box address to apply for many types of financial accounts and products.

-Obtain an ITIN or an SSN
+Get an ITIN or an SSN

 As a non-U.S. citizen, you can qualify for an SSN if you’re authorized to work in the U.S. For example, if you’re in the U.S. on an F or M student visa and have work authorization, you should also apply for an SSN.